FAX #: 818.364.7708

 |Satisfactory Academic Progress for Financial Aid

-Below, you will find the text to the Satisfactory Academic Progress policy brochure, available online at this link, or at the Financial Aid Office.
-This policy is in effect as of July 1, 2012.
+Below, you will find the text to the Satisfactory Academic Progress policy brochure, available online at this link (this is a very large file), or at the Financial Aid Office.
+Our brochure is also available in Spanish here (this is also a very large file).
 If you have any questions, we suggest you speak to the Financial Aid Office.

 JUST THE FACTS...

 To be eligible for federal and state financial aid programs, students are required by the U.S. Department of Education and the State of California to maintain satisfactory academic progress as they work toward completing their educational objective – certificate, AA or AS degree, or transfer program.
 The Los Angeles Community College District (LACCD) has established guidelines to promote timely completion of its educational programs, which are applied to all classes taken in the LACCD.